acorg/acutilsLite/README.md

 <!-- badges: end -->

-A simplified and soon-to-be tested and documented version of acutils.
+A simplified and soon-to-be tested and documented version of acutils (<https://github.com/acorg/acutils>).
 Provides functions for working with the json databases.

 The package can be installed with: